sameedhayat/Getting-And-Cleaning-Data-Course-Project/README.md

 ```

-## Step 3:Uses descriptive activity names to name the activities in the data set
+## Step 3 : Uses descriptive activity names to name the activities in the data set
 ### Giving descriptive activity names for activityLabel
 ```r
 for(i in seq_along(selectedcol$activityLabel)){